Donmacrury/timelines_project/README.md

 ** MVP
 1. Users should be able to view historical data, ordered chronologically.
-2. To add/delete/update historical events.
+2. Add Events to map
 3. Select events, persons and dates to access further details.
 4. Filter events.

 ** Extensions
 1. Use React or JS library to create an interactive timeline.
+2. To add/delete/update historical events.
-2. Use properties to create data visualisations, e.g. date vs. location
+3. Use properties to create data visualisations, e.g. date vs. location
-3. Consume API in Backend
+4. Consume API in Backend

 ** Example Structure:
 Include Event and Person classes.